Uberi/University-Notes/PHIL145/PHIL145.md

         * We cannot, in practice, focus on all sources of information at once, and bias can be introduced when selecting which ones to focus on.
         * This can happen consciously, when we decide what evidence to examine or ignore, or unconsciously, when we automatically disregard or emphasize certain information.
         * We are good at remembering confirming cases, but not disconfirming cases.
+        * We are also bad at estimating the number of confirming or disconfirming cases.
         * We can mitigate this using the null hypothesis and confounds.
     * **Interpretive bias** is the tendency to allow our beliefs to affect our evaluation of evidence.
         * We tend to accept evidence in accordance to what we believe, and heavily criticise evidence against it.